frederic-perez/AmE-dictionary/data/idioms.md

 __turn (someone or something) upside down__
 __turn (something) on its head__ :four::hammer:
 __turn a blind eye to something__
-__turn a deaf ear (to someone or something)__
+__turn a deaf ear (to someone or something)__ :two: To ignore or refuse to listen to someone or something; to fail to pay attention to something someone says. _Turn a deaf ear to rumors._
 __turn around__ :three: __7__ To improve in some way, especially after a poor performance.
 To change something unsuccessful into something successful. _The playoffs start in a month—that doesn’t leave much time for things to turn around._
 __turn away__ To refuse to let someone come into a place.
-__turn heads__ :four: To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
+__turn heads__ :five: To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
 The image is of people literally turning to stare at something as it passes by.
 __turn of phrase__ :dart::three::hammer:
 __turn on someone__ To attack someone. _I thought the strange dog was friendly, but suddenly it turned on me and bit me._
 __turn out all right__